Sigbear/AscendedSkillCards/README.md

 | *Any unknown cards will be listed in the gui, so you can easily see and click it* |

 ### Buttons
-There are two buttons available to save some clicks when exchanging a lot of skill cards.
+There are four buttons available to save some clicks when exchanging a lot of skill cards.
 For the buttons to work as intended **you must have the npc skill card dialogue open when clicking.**

 #### Known issues: